KSUU

-KSUU (91.1 FM) is a radio station broadcasting a variety format.
-Licensed to Cedar City, Utah, United States, the station is currently owned by the Southern Utah University.
+KSUU (91.1 FM) is a student-run radio station broadcasting a variety format.
+Licensed to Cedar City, Utah, United States, the station is owned by the Southern Utah University.

 History

 The station went on the air as KCDR in 1965 on 88.1 MHz.
 The call letters and frequency changed to KGSU-FM on 90.1 MHz on September 30, 1980.
 In 1982, it changed to the current frequency of 91.1 MHz.
 On December 23, 1994, the station changed its call sign to the current KSUU.
 This was done so the call would reflect the name change of the school which owns the station.